 “We live in a world overrun by stress.
 Global urbanization, competition and the spread of technology have created a world in which access to information has become an obligation and necessity.
 People are now held accountable for their actions and whereabouts 24/7 and they are losing both their privacy and down time.”
 This is the opening paragraph in an article by Paul Huljich.
-For the complete article go to: http://www.stresspandemic.com/blog/news/stress-in-the-world-today
+For the complete article search "Stress in the world today" a news article written December 27, 2012.

 Paul and I agree on this subject.
-When I was growing up in the 1950s, my grandparents had much harder lives.
+When I was growing up in the 1950's, my grandparents had much harder lives.
 However, their lives were nowhere near as stressful.
 They had downtime daily and were nearly stress-free on the weekends.
+They did not have much money.
+However, they saved a little each paycheck, donated to the church weekly, and every month sent money home to the old country, to help make life better for those left behind.
+I was 14 when they burned their mortgage, but even I felt the freedom that act brought.
 So, what has changed, and what is God’s advice on the subject?

 The stresses in this world are mainly caused by our striving to always run for the carrot just beyond our reach; for once we reach it, we believe we will be happy.
 However, once there, another carrot appears just a little further down the road, a bigger home, a better car, a new cell phone, a more beautiful wife or handsome husband, Eccl 1:16-18, “I communed with mine own heart, saying, Lo, I am come to great estate, and have gotten more wisdom than all they that have been before me in Jerusalem: yea, my heart had great experience of wisdom and knowledge.
 And I gave my heart to know wisdom, and to know madness and folly: I perceived that this also is vexation of spirit.
 For in much wisdom is much grief: and he that increaseth knowledge increaseth sorrow.”
-Solomon, who was the wealthiest person in the world, who experienced every pleasure, who studied to acquire knowledge and achieve wisdom, finally understood that striving leads to sorrow and stress; and in the end is merely vanity, as we try to elevate ourselves above our neighbors, Eccl 1:1-2, “The words of the Preacher, the son of David, king in Jerusalem.
+Solomon, who was the wealthiest person in the world, who experienced every pleasure, who studied to acquire knowledge and achieve wisdom, finally understood that striving leads to sorrow and stress; and in the end is merely our vanity on display, as we try to elevate ourselves above our neighbors, Eccl 1:1-2, “The words of the Preacher, the son of David, king in Jerusalem.
 Vanity of vanities, saith the Preacher, vanity of vanities; all is vanity.”
+How do we elevate ourselves above our neighbors?
+Today, we strive to travel more, own more, appear healthier, smarter, wiser, all the while chasing the carrot, instead of learning to love as God does, 1 Jn 4:10-11, "Herein is love, not that we loved God, but that he loved us, and sent his Son to be the propitiation for our sins.
+Beloved, if God so loved us, we ought also to love one another."

-God asks us to help Him build His eternal family; first, by joining it and then by shining His light so others can free themselves from the stresses they are living with, in this world, becoming the family members He created all of us to be.
+God asks us to help Him build His eternal family; first, by joining it and then by shining His light so others can free themselves from the stresses they are living with, thus becoming the family members He desires to live with for all eternity.
 Being a member of His family brings us peace and joy in this life.
 However, it is not about this life, it is about eternity.
-The hope He brings us is eternal life, and it frees us from the stresses of this life, 2 Cor 4:16-18, “For which cause we faint not; but though our outward man perish, yet the inward man is renewed day by day.
+The hope He brings us is eternal, and it frees us from the stresses of this life, 2 Cor 4:16-18, “For which cause we faint not; but though our outward man perish, yet the inward man is renewed day by day.
 For our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory; While we look not at the things which are seen, but at the things which are not seen: for the things which are seen are temporal; but the things which are not seen are eternal.”
 He justifies us by His grace, for we could never earn it for ourselves, Tit 3:7, “That being justified by his grace, we should be made heirs according to the hope of eternal life.”

-God has seen the future and knows we can choose an eternal destiny of love, peace, and hope, Jer 29:11, “For I know the thoughts that I think toward you, saith the Lord, thoughts of peace, and not of evil, to give you an expected end.”
-But, He gives us the freedom to make our own decision.
+God has seen the future and has allowed us to choose an eternal destiny of love, peace, and hope, Jer 29:11, “For I know the thoughts that I think toward you, saith the Lord, thoughts of peace, and not of evil, to give you an expected end.” but He gives us the freedom to make our own decision.
+His peace is yet another thread running through the Bible.